stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-The _filter_ is a bit-mask of the available memory types corresponding to the `memoryTypeBits` field of the `VkMemoryRequirements` structure returned by Vulkan.
+The _filter_ is a bit-mask of the available memory types specified by the `memoryTypeBits` field of the `VkMemoryRequirements` structure returned by Vulkan.

-We also provide a convenience method to initialise the allocation from a memory requirements structure:
+We also provide a convenience method to initialise the allocation from this structure:

 ```java
 public Allocation init(VkMemoryRequirements reqs) {